 Tips for calling your legislator

-Find the right telephone number – There are numerous ways to find phone numbers:
+Find the right telephone number – If you’re calling a legislator outside of an IFB action request, there are numerous ways to find phone numbers:

 - Ask your county Farm Bureau.